input-output-hk/react-polymorph/README.md

 }
 ```

-In this case we are **composing** custom styles with an instance of `Button` where the Simple `ButtonTheme` was already injected.
-If a theme isn't passed to a component, a theme object implementing that component's full theme API is necessary.
-When implementing a component's full theme, take into account that every classname is there for a reason.
-You can either provide a component's theme as a prop or pass it through context as described in the next section.
+In this case we are **composing** custom styles with an instance of `Button` where the Simple `ButtonTheme` was
+already injected.
+If a theme isn't passed to a component, a theme object implementing that component's full theme
+API is necessary.
+When implementing a component's full theme, take into account that every classname is there for
+a reason.
+You can either provide a component's theme as a prop or pass it through context as described in the
+next section.

 ### ThemeProvider HOC

-`ThemeProvider` allows you to pass a theme to multiple instances of a component without explicitly passing them a theme prop.
-Wrap your component tree with `ThemeProvider` at the desired level in your component hierarchy.
+`ThemeProvider` allows you to pass a theme to multiple instances of a component without explicitly
+passing them a theme prop.
+Wrap your component tree with `ThemeProvider` at the desired level in your
+component hierarchy.
 You can maintain different themes and themeOverrides for specific portions of your app's tree.

+#### Example Usage:

 ```js
 import React, { Component } from "react";